jxtngx/applied-ai-engineering/README.md

-# Llama Ops
+# Applied Llama Engineering

-end-to-end post training flow with torchao and torchtune, and agent application with llama stack
+An e2e post-training flow with torchao and torchtune, and agent application with Llama Stack.

 > [!NOTE]
 > see [torchtune-cookbook](https://github.com/jxtngx/torchtune-cookbook) for additional post-training examples